RuchiNiwalkar01/webapp/README.md

 ## Running Tests

-Run the unit test from test package- "Run as JUnit"
+1. Run the unit test from test package- "Run as JUnit"
+2. Run load testing from testplan.jmx file on jMeter

 ## CI/CD